mcarign/CacheSim/README.md

 This is my flexible cache and memory hierarchy simulator I built for my Microprocessor Architecture course.
 This simulator does not cover every single aspect a modern commercial cache can have, but it does simulate the standard and most important aspects of one.
 This simulator allows for the user to configure the cache's block size, L1/L2 associativity, L1/L2 cache size, number of stream buffers, and stream buffer size.

 ### Constraints and details to note about my simulator:
-  - The parameters are that block size and sets must be powers of two,
+  - The parameters that are block size and sets must be powers of two,
   - It uses LRU replacement policy,
-  - It uses WBWA write policy (Write Back + Write Allocate)
+  - It uses WBWA write policy (Write Back + Write Allocate),
   - If multiple stream buffers have a hit for the same block, I only consider the MRU steam buffer that hit, leaving the others as they are.

 ### The different hierarchies I explored were: